 Family barbeques.
 Lazy afternoons by the pool.
 Evening gatherings around the fire pit.
-If you’re dreaming of all the wonderful ways to spend time outdoors at your house, then a deck is most likely part of those dreams.
+If you’re dreaming of all the splendid ways to spend time outdoors at your house, then a deck is likely part of those dreams.
+So what material should you choose for your deck?
 Before starting this home improvement project, you start by doing some research.
-This article will help you decide if a wood alternative is right for your deck.
+This article will help you decide on decking options and if a wood alternative is right for you.

-Why have man-made decking materials become so popular in recent years?
-The durability, authentic look, hassle-free care and strong warranties of composite decks are just some of the top reasons.
+Why have human-made decking materials become so popular in recent years?
+The durability, authentic look, hassle-free care, and reliable warranties of composite decks are just some of the top reasons.

-Twenty years ago, plastic decking did not provide the look of a natural wood grain.
+Twenty years ago, plastic decking did not provide the look of the natural wood grain.
 Manufacturers have come a long way in the past two decades.

 PVC decking is 100% plastic and contains no wood fibers.
 Therefore, PVC is available in a broad assortment of colors and grain options.
 PVC options are backed by fade and stain resistant warranties, giving you long-term peace of mind.

 A capped composite comes at a lower price but still offers low maintenance and a natural look.
-Capped composite is made of 95% recycled materials consisting of wood flour and plastic, mixed together with a thin veneer of PVC-like material wrapped over it.
-This durable product comes with enhanced scratch, stain and fade resistant properties.
+Capped composite is 95% recycled materials consisting of wood flour and plastic, mixed with a thin veneer of PVC-like material wrapped over it.
+This durable product comes with enhanced scratch, stain, and fade-resistant properties.

 Trex was the first company to combine the durability of recycled plastic with the natural beauty of reclaimed wood in a high-performance decking product.
 They offer a long-term fade and stain warranty plus a multi-year limited residential warranty.
-Premium tropical tones, plus the classic natural color offerings from Trex, are eye catching, durable, and require simple soap and water maintenance.
+Premium tropical tones, plus the classic natural color offerings from Trex, are eye-catching, durable, and only require soap and water maintenance.

 Your Next Steps